Kuthula-L/Calmera/assets/README.md

 # Assets
 All assets used by your project such as **images**, **audio files**, **3D models** and so-on, should be placed in this folder.
+The images were taken from storyset by freepik on the Figma website
 <img width="100" height="100" alt="image" src="https://github.com/user-attachments/assets/b5193f5b-b5d0-4f19-8b3f-b263f7fffa7e" />
 <img width="236" height="172" alt="image" src="https://github.com/user-attachments/assets/efaef52e-81d7-407a-8c1d-6d1758a648d5" />
 <img width="308" height="353" alt="image" src="https://github.com/user-attachments/assets/f2502648-7b09-41c5-8e74-b98b8d099a7a" />